cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 Available starting from LVE Manager 4.0-26.8
 :::

-CloudLinux dashboard provides a quick overview of statistics and all administrative information for server administrators.
+CloudLinux OS Shared dashboard provides a quick overview of statistics and all administrative information for server administrators.

 Go to <span class="notranslate">LVE Manager | Dashboard</span>.

 ![](/images/dashboard_zoom70.png)

-The <span class="notranslate">Cloudlinux Dashboard</span> provides the following information:
+The <span class="notranslate">CloudLinux OS Shared Dashboard</span> provides the following information:

 * <span class="notranslate">End Users hitting limits</span> — number of users reaching their limit in any kind of resource.
 Data is within the last 24 hours.
 * <span class="notranslate">Resellers hitting limits</span> —  number of enrolled Resellers that are reaching their limit in any kind of resource.
 Data is within the last 24 hours.